rehierl/node-tree-outliner/about-sequences.md

 ### Depth-first search (DFS)

-The traversal of a tree is referred to as a depth-first (DFS) search, if all the nodes of a branch are visited before the nodes any other branch.
+The traversal of a tree is referred to as a depth-first (DFS) search, if all the nodes of a branch are visited before the nodes of any other branch.

 **FTL, DFS, Pre-order tree traversal**